MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-compute-overview.md

 ## Manage your VM

 You can manage VMs using a browser-based portal, command-line tools with support for scripting, or directly through APIs.
-Some typical management tasks that you might perform are:
+Some typical management tasks that you might do are:

 - Getting information about a VM
 - Connecting to a VM